 Courses offered on varied topics that are delivered in classroom format.
 Designed by faculty covering subject matter not currently offered in the curriculum.

 MUSI 4110.
 Practicum In Music Therapy III.
 1 Hour.

 Students engage in a supervised pre-internship clinical experience in community settings.
 MUSI 4395 must be taken concurrently.
-MUSI 4395 must be taken concurrently.
+Prerequisite: MUSI 3117.

 MUSI 4111.
 Practicum In Music Therapy IV.
 1 Hour.